Ayowel/eos-sdk-json/README.md

 This projects provides Epic Games API specifications in a JSON file similar to Steam's API JSON file for easy interoperability layer generation with the C EOS SDK.

+Releases use the latest SDK version available at the time of the release and the latest commit's hash at the time of the release.

+In most cases, you should use the latest release or a fixed release version.

 ## Build a specification file

 To build a specification file: